 Transformer Exhibition Hours: Wednesday - Saturday, 12-6 pm & by appointment.

-Transformer is proud to present their 9th annual storefront installation, normcore, a condensed version of the NORMCORE
+Transformer is proud to present NORMCORE

-exhibition, by contemporary Berlin-based artists Sascha Appelhoff & Lena von Goedeke.
+an immersive, site-specific exhibition, by contemporary Berlin-based artists Sascha Appelhoff & Lena von Goedeke.

 Playing with the recently coined ‘normcore’ trend—a portmanteau of normal and hardcore—this exhibition & storefront installation confront this trend’s underlying concept of strictly adhering to rules and standards as a way of rebelling and standing out, by reflecting on the way in which ‘norms’ are commonly perceived in Europe as a stand-in for bureaucracy.
 Appelhoff & von Goedeke challenge this concept, and the cliché of the uptight rule-following German, through their own perception of the ‘norm’—in signs, sizes, and symbols—and by playing with the metric system in the USA, where none of these rules apply.